 Savasana is Stillness

 For years, I skipped out on savasana, the restful meditation at the end of yoga class.
 I quickly rolled up my mat with my eyes down, ashamed that I was incapable of what others could tolerate.
-I darted out of the room as the class settled into stillness.
-I knew the soft, gentle voice of my teacher, urging me to focus on my breath, to just breathe, would shift me back into fear.
+I masked that shame with critical thoughts of how weird these yoga people are…and darted out of the room as the class settled into stillness.
+I knew the soft, gentle voice of my teacher, urging me to focus on my breath, to just breathe, would shift me back into fear and anxiety.

 Savasana is stillness.
 Stillness was intolerable.